multi-software-co/Emoji-Library-and-Utilities/README.md

 ---
 ## EmojiUtilities.swift

-This file contains several structures and methods we use for parsing and manipulating emoji.
+This file contains several structures and methods we use for parsing and manipulating emoji as read from Categories.csv.

 `protocol EmojiListProtocol`
 * Implement this protocol to load the emojis from disk and maintain a list of categories, each containing emoji.